bhaaskara/Kubernetes/Pods/pod.md

 > Be careful: Pods are not self-healing.
 > Restarting a container in a Pod should not be confused with restarting a Pod.
 > A Pod is not a process, but an environment for running container(s).
 A Pod persists until it is deleted.
+> Pods are ephemeral and every time it restarts it gets a new IP.

 ## Container Restart Policy
 Flag | Description